 When you start your training at Withers & Rogers, from the get-go you’ll be given the support and guidance you need to succeed and pass your exams to qualify as a chartered UK and European patent attorney or a chartered trade mark attorney.

 Throughout your training, you’ll attend courses, lectures and tutorials to give you the very best chance of success.
-Our own extensive in-house tutorial programme contains up to 32 tutorials each year, providing regular and structured feedback to trainees as they work towards qualifying.
+Our own extensive in-house tutorial programme provides regular and structured feedback to trainees as they work towards qualifying.

 The main focus of your training, however, will be exposure to a wide variety of work on actual live cases.
 This is where you will quickly develop your ‘real world’ skills and understanding of the role, as well as the culture and working practices that have led to our firm’s reputation and success.
 This includes involvement in client meetings, the marketing process, and we encourage membership of networking organisations from early on in the training process.